greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   The optional like\_option clauses specify which additional properties of the original table to copy.
 Specifying `INCLUDING` copies the property, specifying `EXCLUDING` omits the property. `EXCLUDING` is the default.
 If multiple specifications are made for the same kind of object, the last one is used.
 The available options are:

+    INCLUDING AM
+    :   The access method of the original table will be copied.
+    :   When you include `AM`, you must not explicitly specify the access method of the new table using the `WITH` or the `USING` clauses.

     INCLUDING COMMENTS
     :   Comments for the copied columns, constraints, and indexes will be copied.
 The default behavior is to exclude comments, resulting in the copied columns and constraints in the new table having no comments.